dan-online/Nova/README.md

 # About

 Nova is an opensource programming language built on node.
 The purpose of Nova is to make a pure psuedo-code language that is the perfect introduction into computer science.
-Completely built on [node](https://github.com/node/nodejs) v12, Nova is optimized for running on mac, linux and windows!
+Completely built on [node](https://github.com/node/nodejs) v12 and connected to NPM packages, Nova is optimized for running on mac, linux and windows!

 To get started go to [usage](#usage) and start your Nova journey today.